katiakwok/1340-project/README.md

 Background: An adventure game happened in middle ages.
 Players can choose their own characters.

-Description: In this game, players are required to
+Description: In this game, players are required to escape from the castle.